VirajBagal/VirajBagal.github.io/index.md

 <!-- <img style="width=305px;height=435px;float:right;padding:20px;"
 src="/image/personal-photo.jpg" alt="profile picture" width="230" height="300"> -->

-I am a first year PhD student advised by [Prof. Devi Parikh](https://www.cc.gatech.edu/~parikh/) in the School of Interactive Computing within the College of Computing at Georgia Tech.
+I am a second year PhD student advised by [Prof. Devi Parikh](https://www.cc.gatech.edu/~parikh/) in the School of Interactive Computing within the College of Computing at Georgia Tech.
 I also work closely with [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/index.html).
 Prior to starting my PhD, I was a Research Assistant at the [Center for Visual Information Technology](https://cvit.iiit.ac.in/) (CVIT), [IIIT-Hyderabad](https://www.iiit.ac.in) working under the joint supervision of [Prof. C.V.
 Jawahar](https://www.iiit.ac.in/~jawahar/) and [Prof. Gaurav Sharma](http://www.grvsharma.com).
 Before moving to Hyderabad, I was a Software Engineer at [Media.net](http://www.media.net/) in Mumbai.
 I completed my dual degree (B. Tech + M. Tech) in Computer Science and Engineering from [IIT Roorkee](http://www.iitr.ac.in/) in 2015.
 Over the course of my undergrad, I spent 3 wonderful summers at Google India, Media.net and Cadence Design Systems working on projects ranging from Machine Learning, Natural Language Processing to building web-based products.

 Broadly speaking, my area of interests lie at the intersection of vision, language and actions.
 I am interested in training embodied agents to solve high-level AI tasks such as visual navigation and question-answering in simulation environments.
 I have also worked on problems in the space of weakly supervised learning.